senyosimpson/blog/content/short-forms/pointer-fu-tokio.md

 }
 ```

-The output of running this gives you.
+The output of running this is shown below.
 Note that `Core` we obtained from dereferencing has `y=0`
 instead of `y=10`.

 ```